 Marc Tafolla, our longtime Policy Director, is transitioning out of his role after seven years at GO.
-Marc has been a critical member of the GO team, and we are grateful for his contributions to our work, including launching our Teacher Policy Fellowship, now in its fifth cohort, managing multiple independent research studies about Oakland schools to help inform decisions across the city, and much more that you can read about in this blog.
+Marc has been a critical member of the GO team, and we are grateful for his contributions to our work, including launching our Teacher Policy Fellowship, now in its fifth cohort, helping to author 2014’s Measure N to bring $120 million to support college prep, career pathways in Oakland’s secondary schools, managing multiple independent research studies about Oakland schools to help inform decisions across the city, and much more that you can read about in this blog.
 Marc just welcomed a second child–Malcolm–and is looking forward to spending more time with his family while consulting with area non-profits and staying involved in Oakland.

 Mirella Rangel, Oakland parent and longtime GO Director of Community Organizing, said it best: “Ash Solar and Marc Tafolla have led our team to find our niche, one that is unapologetically focused on practical and long-term solutions to Oakland’s complex education challenges.
 We have learned to live and breathe a student-focused approach in an environment of dogmatic struggles.”